ComputationalBiomechanicsLab/rmr-solver/OpenSim Models/README.md

 - the center of the humeral head (`HumHead_Center`);
 - the width of the glenoid (`Glenoid_Edge`).

-When considering a new model, they should be added there as well.
+When considering your own model with the RMR solver, these markers should be added there as well.